 5. Between sorties

 a.
 Water may be removed from a ship's hull between sorties, but battle damage shall not be repaired, except damage repaired in accordance with section III.C.7.e below.

 b.
 No weights may be shifted inside a hull between sorties if the effect is to change the actual waterline.

-ship is not ready to battle at the time a sortie is scheduled to start, it may
+is not ready to battle at the time a sortie is scheduled to start, it may not

 requests permission for the battler to enter the battle late.
 If permission is